taherbohari/k8s-aws-kops/README.md

 ```
 scp -i ${HOME}/.ssh/k8s ${HOME}/.ssh/k8s admin@${BASTION_PUB_IP}:~/.ssh/.
 ```
-- Check if we can ssh into bastion instance.
+Now, check if we can ssh into bastion instance.
 ```
 ssh -i ${HOME}/.ssh/k8s admin@${BASTION_PUB_IP}
 ```
-- Exit ssh session
+Exit ssh session

 #### Validate Cluster
-- Time to check validity of cluster
+Time to check validity of cluster
 ```
 kops validate cluster
 ```
-- If cluster setup is completed by kops, you should see console output something like this.
+If cluster setup is completed by kops, you should see console output something like this.
 ```
 Validating cluster test-cluster.k8s.local